Coastal Healthcare - Primary Care

 The School Based Health Centers (SBHCs) are health clinics located in four Lincoln County high schools (Newport, Taft, Toledo, and Waldport) that provide easy access to healthcare for all Lincoln County students, Kindergarten through 12th grade.
 Lincoln County's SBHCs are staffed by trained, licensed professionals deeply committed to serving the health care needs of young people.

-- What Services are Provided?
+- What services are offered?

 -